 Bridges of varying lengths and steepness link one stage of life to the next.
 Despite the spectrum of difficulty levels, every ascent and descent are memorable challenges adding gradient to the monotony of life.
 Every island is different.
 Some islands have breath-taking beaches and delicious gelatos that lead to a longer sojourn.
 Some islands result in life-changing experiences.
 Some islands are entirely forgettable.
 Whether accelerating, slowing down or even dismounting, each traveller has to find a comfortable rhythm and pace.
 At the end of journey, after crossing numerous bridges and islands, every traveller is ultimately rewarded with their unique panorama of life – their own Shimanami Kaido.

-- Professional cyclist can make reservations for a good road bike in advance.
-As an amateur cyclist, I paid 2,000 yen (1,000 yen for a 2-day rental and 1,000 yen non-refundable deposit) for a mamachari.
-The deposit will not be refunded if the bicycle is returned at a different station.
+3) Professional cyclist can make reservations for a good road bike in advance.
+As an amateur cyclist, I paid 2,000 yen (1,000 yen for a 2-day rental and 1,000 yen non-refundable deposit) for a mamachari bike.
+The deposit will be not refunded if the bicycle is returned at a different station.